 Here at CodeLogic, we provide the industry’s most comprehensive, and self-updating, application dependency mapping and impact analysis tools.
 And we’ve just added a new dashboard to our offerings.

 Why did we build the dependency mapping dashboard?
+Tech Debt.

 Over time, applications accumulate technical debt, especially when speed and meeting deadlines have been prioritized over well-designed code.
 Usually, tech debt comes from implementing patches and quick solutions rather than full-scale fixes.
 In software development, tech debt is inevitable, as engineers are often put in the position of having to deliver finished products swiftly and potentially return to polish the code later.

 According to a survey from McKinsey, 60% of Chief Information Officers believe that their organization’s tech debt has risen substantially in the past three years.
 Nonetheless, for many businesses, technical debt goes unaddressed.
 Why?
 Because tech debt is hard to quantify.
 Issues in code can be subtle, and businesses struggle to justify the value of reviewing previous code versus writing new code for other features and products.